 Good Friday Service of Darkness

-On Good Friday, the Christian Church remembers the crucifixion of our Lord.
-Although our remembrance is solemn, our message on this night is not one of gloom, but of adoration of Jesus, the Lamb of God, as he offers up his life as the atoning sacrifice for the sins of the world.
-Good Friday is part of the larger celebration of salvation begun yesterday, Maundy Thursday, and culminating in the Festival of the Resurrection of our Lord on Easter Day.
+On Good Friday, the Christian Church remembers the crucifixion of our Lord Jesus.
+Although our remembrance is solemn, it is not a message of gloom.
+It is a message of adoration toward Jesus, the Lamb of God.
+On this day almost 2,000 years ago, Jesus offered up his life as the atoning sacrifice for the sins of the world.